sourcegraph/handbook/content/engineering/enablement/index.md

 In addition to team-specific channels, we communicate in the following org-wide channels in Slack:

-[#enablement-org](https://sourcegraph.slack.com/archives/C02DUPNT7GW): Used primarily for org-wide communication and for other orgs to reach out for cross-org collaboration.
+#enablement-org: Used primarily for org-wide communication and for other orgs to reach out for cross-org collaboration.

-[#enablement-social](https://sourcegraph.slack.com/archives/C02EVQDKU3F): Our weekly social check-in (facilitated through Geekbot) goes into this channel and random conversations, banter, jokes, etc., are all welcome here.
+#enablement-social goes into this channel and random conversations, banter, jokes, etc., are all welcome here.

-[#enablement-leadership](https://sourcegraph.slack.com/archives/C02DJAE0GE8): This channel is for the Engineering and Product Managers to discuss higher-level matters impacting the whole org.
+#enablement-leadership: This channel is for the Engineering and Product Managers to discuss higher-level matters impacting the whole org.

 #### Slack acknowledgment